 Fujifilm X-M1 versus Fujifilm X-T10

-The Fujifilm X-M1 and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in June 2013 and May 2015.
+The Fujifilm X-M1 and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in June 2013 and May 2015.
 Both the X-M1 and the X-T10 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.

-The physical size and weight of the Fujifilm X-M1 and the Fujifilm X-T10 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Fujifilm X-M1 and the Fujifilm X-T10 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-M1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is notably larger (25 percent) than the Fujifilm X-M1.
 Moreover, the X-T10 is markedly heavier (15 percent) than the X-M1.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the X-M1 nor the X-T10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.